OpenNebula/docs/source/open_cluster_deployment/open_cloud_storage_setup/ceph_ds.rst

     $ rm client.libvirt.key

 * The ``oneadmin`` account needs to access the Ceph Cluster using the ``libvirt`` Ceph user defined above.
 This requires access to the ceph user keyring.
-Test that Ceph client is properly configured in the node.
+Test that the Ceph client is properly configured in the node.

 .. prompt:: bash $ auto